Upcoming California Harvest – Harvest is on hold due to fires.

 August 31, 2017

 We are pleased to announce Harvest 2017 has arrived!
-Peter Brehm and Steve Bell will be processing Carneros Pinot Noir bright and early on September 1st.
+Peter Brehm and Steve Bell will be processing Carneros Pinot Noir bright and early on September 1st for home winemakers.
 If you’ve ordered fresh grapes, we’ll be contacting you in the coming weeks as we receive harvest updates for our other varietals.
 We’ll also begin posting rough timelines here on our website, beginning next week.
 Due to the variety of grapes we offer from diverse climates, we’ll be harvesting over the next 10-12 weeks in California, Oregon and Washington.

 Update: The Carneros Pinot Noir came in at 24.3 brix, 3.46 pH, 0.8 TA, 450 YAN.